wlgomes/upskill-nov22/README.md

 4. Serialization
 5. Design patterns (most popular)

+Secound week: JavaScript revision and small card game in JS

 Day 1 08-11:
     Watched tutorial to get an idea of a project where I could implement the ideas above - https://www.youtube.com/watch?v=49eeLxc6xE4
     Decided to create a music player, similar system to ipod - user can listen to songs, skip them and obtain info about them (as a basic version)